ComplexCollaborativeAgents/hydra/README.md

 2. Install Java13 (not needed if already installed)
 3. As a root user (sudo), run the ```setup_polycraft.sh``` bash script under the binary directory to install linux dependencies.
 4. Create the hydra python environment (same as Science Birds above - again, not needed if already installed)
+5. Download the polycraft level files from https://gitlab-external.parc.com/hydra/hydra/-/wikis/Polycraft-Level-files and put them in a known directory.

 ## Building Docker